Maureen220/Conspiracy_Theory_Final/README.md

 <img  src="images/Gender.png" width="400" height="600"/>
 </p>

-Our database contains the users and their features as the fact table.
-We have five dimension tables which calculate the average score for each of the five conspiracy theory types.
+Our database contains the five types of theorists as tables with the associated features of the those who fell into the category.
+In addition, we have a roll up table with the total scores for those users.

 <img  src="images/ERD.png"/>